datasnack/dh-ghana/README.md

 ### Import

+We provide ready-to-use database export of the Data Hub that you can use to directly see and use the system without the need to download and process the raw data on your local machine.

+To do this go the [releases](https://github.com/datasnack/dh-ghana/releases) page and download the latest `*.dump` file and place it in the `./data/` folder inside the dh-ghana repository.

+Run the following command from the root of the dh-ghana repository:

-To import a [previously created dump](https://github.com/datasnack/dh-ghana/releases) into the hub place the dump file inside the `data/` directory and run `$ docker-compose exec datahub python manage.py restore <filename>`.
+    $ docker-compose exec datahub python manage.py restore ./data/<downloaded *.dump file>

+Finally, run the following command to create a new admin user with which you can log in into the backend:

+    $ docker-compose exec datahub python manage.py createsuperuser

 ### Create new